raven6724/decodedscents/WORKER_PROTOCOLS.md

 #### 11.5.7 Retail-audit script

-A standalone Node/Python script that reads `VERIFIED_DB`, groups every affiliate URL by fragrance, and outputs a checklist prioritized by staleness (missing or oldest `lastVerified` first).
+A standalone Python script that reads `VERIFIED_DB`, groups every affiliate URL by fragrance, and outputs a checklist prioritized by staleness (missing or oldest `lastVerified` first).
 Carlos works through the list in a browser, marks each as kept/removed/replaced; Claude runs a repair migration per §6.1.

 The script converts "audit the DB" from a vague task into a concrete spreadsheet-shaped job.

-Script lives at `github.com/raven6724/decodedscents/audit_affiliate_links.py` (or similar).
+Script lives at `audit_affiliate_links.py` in the repo.
+Three output formats supported: `--format=text` (checklist with checkboxes), `--format=csv` (spreadsheet import), `--format=summary` (counts only).

+#### 11.5.8 Client-side render (Index.html)

+The Index.html render is data-driven per §11.5 (established 2026-07-20).
+Every retailer button renders **only if the corresponding field exists on the DB entry**:

+- `amazonLink` → renders 🛒 Amazon button
+- `fragranceNetLink` → renders 🏪 FragranceNet button
+- `perfumaniaLink` → renders 🏪 Perfumania button
+- `shopSimonLink` → renders 🛍️ Shop Simon button
+- `directLink` → renders 🌐 Buy at [Brand] button (with brand name interpolated)
+- Fragrantica button always renders (informational, not commerce)

+No fallback search URLs.
+Entries with no verified affiliate links display only Fragrantica plus (optionally) a `directLink` button — the honest empty state.

+This applies to both original and dupe cards.
+Dupe cards use `sp.amazonLink`, `sp.fragranceNetLink`, `sp.directLink` fields.

-#### 11.5.8 Documentation of link changes
+#### 11.5.9 Documentation of link changes

 Every link-verification decision (kept / removed / replaced with `directLink` / left with no buy button) is noted in the change log per Section 16, same as any other DB change.
 The **reasoning** matters as much as the change — "removed FragranceNet because it linked to a vial not the bottle" is more useful in six months than "removed FragranceNet link."

-#### 11.5.9 Scope limitations
+#### 11.5.10 Scope limitations

 - **US Amazon only.** International Amazon accounts are not currently supported by the DecodedScents affiliate setup.
 - **Rakuten/FragranceNet US only.** Same as above.
+- **Perfumania and Shop Simon US only.** Same as above.
 - If we expand to other markets, this section gets revised.

 ---